Data-Science-East-AFrica/2021-Boot-Camp-Projects/README.md

 ___

-**Project 2:** Housing Prices Prediction Project.
+#### **Project 2:** Housing Prices Prediction Project.

+**Project idea** – The dataset has house prices of the Boston residual areas.

+The expense of the house varies according to various factors like crime rate, number of rooms, etc.

+It is a good ML project for beginners to predict prices on the basis of new data.

-Link too the project:
+Link too the project: https://github.com/Data-Science-East-AFrica/2021-Boot-Camp-Projects/tree/main/Project2%20%20Housing%20Prices%20Prediction%20Project

 Solution & Source Code: